-- It is a great idea for you to take a CPR and first aid class, this can help your child, as well as others.
+- It is a great idea for you to take a CPR and first aid class to prepare for these summer first aid tips, this can help your child, as well as others.

 - And don’t forget about rest and sleep, which are so important when it comes to making sure that you and your child are functioning at your best.
 If you find that you or your child are having trouble sleeping, there are many healthy foods that can help you sleep better, give them a try.

 - Keep a first aid kit available at home and on trips, always keep it fully stocked.

 - Keep emergency numbers handy (inside the kit is good).
 Know where the nearest urgent care clinic is.
 Have a cellphone with you at all times.